leon4rd/test/README.md

-## Why was the picture sent to prison?
-It was framed.
+## I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.